-A private hospital authorised to provide neonatal intensive care -
+A private hospital authorised to provide neonatal intensive care must have -

-- (a) must have a written policy in respect of all of the following matters: - (i) the private hospital's criteria for admission to the neonatal intensive care unit;

-- (ii) the care of children admitted for neonatal intensive care: - (iii) the numbers and qualifications of medical practitioners and nursing staff available to the private hospital and the numbers of any such staff on duty for each shift; - (iv) the quality assurance programs established by the private hospital; - (v) provision made by the private hospital for the transfer of patients to another hospital providing a higher level of service; and - (b) must have a specialist paediatrician or paediatric registrar on close call at all times, or a resident medical officer on duty at all times and a specialist paediatrician or paediatric registrar on call at all times; and - (c) must have a sufficient number of registered nurses, a majority of whom are specially trained and permanently attached to the unit, on duty in the neonatal intensive care unit at all times; and - (d) must have contingency arrangements for the transfer of patients to a hospital providing a higher level of neonatal intensive care in an emergency.
+- (a) a written policy in respect of each of the following matters: - (i) the private hospital's criteria for admission to the neonatal intensive care unit; - (ii) the care of children admitted for neonatal intensive care; - (iii) the numbers and qualifications of medical practitioners and nursing staff available to the private hospital and the numbers of any such staff on duty for each shift; - (iv) the quality assurance programs established by the private hospital; - (v) provision made by the private hospital for the transfer of patients to another hospital providing a higher level of care; and - (b) a specialist paediatrician or paediatric registrar on close call at all times, or a resident medical officer on duty at all times and a specialist paediatrician or paediatric registrar on call at all times; and

+- (c) a sufficient number of registered nurses, a majority of whom are specially trained and permanently attached to the unit, on duty in the neonatal intensive care unit at all times; and - (d) contingency arrangements for the transfer of patients to a hospital providing a higher level of neonatal intensive care in an emergency.

-- (1) An identification band must be fitted around a wrist and an ankle of each neonatal intensive care patient. - (2) The patient's name and date of birth and the attending practitioner's name must be written indelibly and legibly on the band.
+- (1) An identification band must be fitted around a wrist and an ankle of each neonatal intensive care patient admitted to a private hospital. - (2) The patient's name and date of birth and the attending practitioner's name must be written indelibly and legibly on the band.

-A neonatal intensive care unit -
+A neonatal intensive care unit must have the following equipment:

-- (a) must have at least one-half of the approved number of cots fitted as humidicribs; and - (b) must have cardio-respiratory monitoring equipment for each cot; and - (c) must have sufficient intravenous fluid therapy equipment; and - (d) must have sufficient tube feeding equipment; and - (e) must have sufficient phototherapy equipment; and - (f) must have a resuscitation trolley containing a complete set of paediatric resuscitation and monitoring equipment.
+- (a) at least one-half of the approved number of cots fitted as humidicribs; - (b) cardio-respiratory monitoring equipment for each cot; - (c) sufficient intravenous fluid therapy equipment; - (d) sufficient tube feeding equipment;

+- (e) sufficient phototherapy equipment; - (f) a resuscitation trolley containing a complete set of paediatric resuscitation and monitoring equipment.